-Schedule E to report rental income from pastureland that is based on a flat charge.
-Report this income in Part I of Schedule E. But report on line 10 of Schedule F pasture income received from taking care of someone else's livestock.

-Schedule J to figure your tax by averaging your farm income over the previous 3 years.
-Doing so may reduce your tax.

-Schedule SE to pay self-employment tax on income from any trade or business, including farming.

-Form 4562 to claim depreciation on assets placed in service in 2002, to claim amortization that began in 2002, or to report information on vehicles and other listed property.

-Form 4684 to report a casualty or theft gain or loss involving farm business property including livestock held for draft, breeding, sport, or dairy purposes.
+- Schedule E to report rental income from pastureland that is based on a flat charge.
+Report this income in Part I of Schedule E. But report on line 10 of Schedule F pasture income received from taking care of someone else's livestock. - Schedule J to figure your tax by averaging your farm income over the previous 3 years.
+Doing so may reduce your tax - Schedule SE to pay self-employment tax on income from your farming business. - Form 4562 to claim depreciation on assets placed in service in 2003, to claim amortization that began in 2003, to make an election under section 179 to expense certain tangible property, or to report information on vehicles and other listed property. - Form 4684 to report a casualty or theft gain or loss involving farm business property including livestock held for draft, breeding, sport, or dairy purposes.